 Gestational glucose intolerance is detected during pregnancy with the glucose tolerance test (GTT).
-This test is usually recommended around 24-28 weeks, and may be repeated around 32-34 weeks in mothers with high-risk pregnancies.
+A glucose tolerance test during pregnancy is usually recommended around 24-28 weeks, and may be repeated around 32-34 weeks in mothers with high-risk pregnancies.

 By identifying gestational glucose intolerance during pregnancy, the mother can alter her diet to keep her blood sugar from getting too high.
 Gestational glucose intolerance is more common in overweight women, older women, those with a family history of diabetes, or women who have previously delivered a baby weighing more than nine pounds.